-Title of Each Class of Securities to be Registered Amount to be Registered (1) Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price (2) Amount of Registration Fee Common units representing limited partner interests N/A \$ 2,853,661,585 \$331,311(3)
+Title of Each Class of Securities to be Registered Amount to be Registered (1) Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price (2) Amount of Registration Fee Title of Each Class of Securities to be Registered registered (1) i ci bilaic 11100 (2) registration i ce Common units representing limited partner interests N/A \$2,579,540,000 \$299,485

-(1) Omitted in reliance on Rule 457(o) of the Securities Act of 1933.
+Omitted in reliance on Rule 457(o) of the Securities Act of 1933.

-Estimated solely for the purpose of calculating the registration fee required by Section 6(b) of the Securities Act of 1933 and calculated in accordance with Rules 457(c) and 457(f) under the Securities Act (2) of 1933.
-The proposed maximum aggregate offering price is \$2,853,661,585, which is the difference between (a) the product of (i) the average high and low prices of the common stock of Southern Union Company ("Southern Union") of \$43.87, as reported on the New York Stock Exchange on July 22, 2011, and (ii) the maximum total number of shares of Southern Union common stock to be cancelled in the merger, 131,233,000 shares, less (b) the minimum amount of cash to be paid by the Registrant in exchange for Southern Union common stock, \$ 2,903,530,125.
-Of this amount, \$299,485 was previously paid in connection with the filing of this Registration Statement on Form S-4 on July 11, 2011.
+2) Estimated solely for the purpose of calculating the registration fee required by Section 6(b) of the Securities Act of 1933 and calculated in accordance with Rules 457(c) and 457(f) under the Securities Act of 1933.
+The proposed maximum aggregate offering price is \$2,579,540,000, which is the difference between (a) the product of (i) the average high and low prices of the common stock of Southern Union Company ("Southern Union") of \$40.20, as reported on the New York Stock Exchange on July 1, 2011, and (ii) the maximum total number of shares of Southern Union common stock to be cancelled in the merger, 127,700,000 shares, less (b) the minimum amount of cash to be paid by the Registrant in exchange for Southern Union common stock, \$2,554,000,000.

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective in accordance with Section 8(a) may determine.
+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.

-"The information in this document is not complete and may be changed.
+"The information in this proxy statement/prospectus is not complete and may be changed.
 We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
-This document is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted."
+This proxy statement/prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted."

-SUBJECT TO COMPLETION DATED JULY 26, 2011
+SUBJECT TO COMPLETION DATED JULY 11, 2011